 Tiger Nest Monastery and Thimpu Tour is culturally rich in Buddhism as Guru Rinpoche has meditated over 3 years on this site.
 Tourists from different countries visit this place and witness the beauty of the entire scenario.
 Maximum tourists who visit Bhutan, surely hike to Tiger Nest Monastery for its amazing architecture, beautiful scenario, panoramic view of Paro village, and green forest with mountain views.

 Tiger Nest Monastery Tour Itinerary is a cost-friendly tour package that is affordable for every individual tourist seeking for Bhutan Short tour.
-This 4-day tour in Bhutan includes a Paro and Thimphu cultural heritage tour with government government-authorized company.
+This 4-day tour in Bhutan includes a Paro and Thimphu cultural heritage tour with a government-authorized company.
 Join us for a breathtaking journey to Bhutan.